chillcicada/tntt/src/layouts/back-matter.typ

   heading-numbering: (first-level: "附录A", depth: 4, format: "A.1 "),
   figure-numbering: "A.1",
   figure-outlined: false,
-  equation-numbering: "(A.1)",
+  equation-numbering: "A.1",
   reset-counter: true,
   // self
   it,
 ) = {
   import "../utils/numbering.typ": custom-numbering

-  import "../imports.typ": i-figured
+  import "../imports.typ": better-numbering

-  // Page break
-  pagebreak(weak: true, to: if twoside { "odd" })

   // Reset the counter and numbering if reset-counter { counter(heading).update(0) }